Christian M. 3 min read

 This will help you understand your gas usage habits.
 If the difference between winter and summer is significant, your heating and insulation systems may need a revamp.
 This is a likely conclusion given that UK buildings are infamous for poor insulation.

-Otherwise, installing commercial solar panels, solar batteries, solar thermal collectors, and a heat pump can eliminate your need for gas by regulating temperatures using electricity.
+Otherwise, installing commercial solar panels, solar batteries, solar water heating, and a heat pump can eliminate your need for gas by regulating temperatures using electricity.

 Available Calculators: